Tropical storms Gabrielle, Humberto swirl in Atlantic

 The first hurricane of the season usually forms by August 10.
 Since the dawn of the satellite era in the mid-1960s, the latest date for the first hurricane to arrive was set in 2002 when Hurricane Gustav made its debut on September 11.

 If Humberto reaches hurricane status after 8 a.m.
-EDT (1200 GMT) on Wednesday, it will replace Gustav as the modern-day record holder, the forecasters in Miami said.
+EDT (1200 GMT) on Wednesday, it would replace Gustav as the modern-day record holder, the forecasters in Miami said.

 (Reporting by Jane Sutton; Editing by Tom Brown and Eric Walsh)